How to Import Goods to the EU after July 1st, 2021?

 Starting from July 1st, 2021, non-EU online stores will have to pay VAT (Value Added Tax) on all goods ordered by residents of the EU countries.

-For low value orders (up to 150EUR), there is a special procedure in place, according to which online stores can pay VAT either by registering in the country or by finding a tax representative in there for themselves.
+For low-value orders (up to 150EUR), there is a special procedure in place.
+WIth this, online stores can pay VAT either by registering in the country or by finding a tax representative in there for themselves.
 In addition, while the general principle in accounting is that documents must be kept for 7 years, the new regulation, which enters into force, sets the obligation to keep VAT data for 10 years.

 The positive side is, that online shops can handle all VAT accounting and payment for all EU countries through the tax administration of one Member State.
-Meaning you don’t need to be registered in all 27 countries.
+Meaning you don’t need to register in all 27 countries.

 Increase in Customs Declarations

 Another new and probably the most overwhelming requirement for most logistics companies and customs is that now all consignments must be declared when entering the EU.